After Wisdom Tooth Removal

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Sutures are sometimes placed the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 The sutures will dissolve on their own when ready and there is no discomfort associated with this.
 So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
+Do not accept well intended advice from friends or believe everything you look up online.
 Discuss your problem with the persons best able to effectively help you: Dr. Peara or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.